Program for Students with Disabilities Levels 1–6 (Reference 15)

-Schools with the following campus types are eligible for Programs for Students with Disabilities funding at school level.
+Schools with the following campus types will receive Program for Students with Disabilities funding at school level for eligible students.

 - Primary/Secondary Combined

-Funding is calculated for each of the four school terms and allocated through credit funding.
+Funding is calculated for each of the 4 school terms and allocated through credit funding.

-Where student details are entered incorrectly in CASES21, or enrolments are not registered in PSDMS prior to budget critical dates each term, Program for Students with Disabilities funding cannot be guaranteed.
+Where enrolment details are not correct in CASES21, or enrolments are not registered in PSDMS prior to budget critical dates each term, or (for specialist schools) regionally approved, Program for Students with Disabilities funding cannot be guaranteed.